townmath/cisp400-reader/_sources/list/iterator-pattern.rst

 classes of problems, they are language independent.
 In the case of :term:`iterators <iterator>`, the idea has solutions in most modern languages, including C++.
+Each language generally provides iterators using a design appropriate for the language.
+C++ is no different.

+C++ implements iterators using pointer semantics and an *Iterator* base class is generally avoided in C++ iterators.
+Since classes can overload all of the pointer operations, an iterator can be implemented that exposes a pointer interface.

+The key advantage to this solution is that functions can be written more generically.
+Functions interact with a simple, consistent and well-known interface that works both for user defined types, built-in pointer types, and arrays.
+However, this solution does require an "end" iterator to test for equality.

 Each STL container class provides an :term:`iterator` class that clients can use to retrieve the correct